 Checkout Procedure When to Perform Where to Find the Procedure Who Must Perform the Procedure Trip Test At Installation Any time the System, the guarded machine, or any part of the application is altered.
-Trip Test on page 32 Qualified Person Commissioning Checkout At Installation Whenever changes are made to the System (for example, either a new configuration of the EZ-SCREEN Type 2 or changes to the guarded machine.
-Commissioning Checkout on page 38 Qualified Person Shift/Daily Checkout At each shift change.
-Whenever the System is powered up and machine setup change.
-During continuous machine run periods, this checkout should be performed at intervals not to exceed 24 hours.
-Daily Checkout Card (Banner P/N 122450) A copy of checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
-Designated Person or Qualified Person Semi-Annual Checkout Every six months following system installation, or whenever changes are made to the system (either a new configuration fo the EZ-SCREEN Type 2 or changes to the machine).
-Semi-Annual Checkout Card (Banner P/N 122451) A copy of checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
+Trip Test on page 28 Qualified Person Commissioning Checkout At Installation Whenever changes are made to the System (for example, either a new configuration of the EZ-SCREEN Type 2 or changes to the guarded machine).
+Commissioning Checkout on page 33 Qualified Person Shift/Daily Checkout At each shift change Machine setup change Whenever the System is powered up During continuous machine run periods, this checkout should be performed at intervals not to exceed 24 hours.
+Daily Checkout Card (Banner p/n 122450) A copy of the checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
+Designated Person or Qualified Person Semi-Annual Checkout Every six months following System installation, or whenever changes are made to the System (either a new configuration of the EZ-SCREEN Type 2 or changes to the machine).
+Semi-Annual Checkout Card (Banner p/n 122451) A copy of the checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
 Qualified Person

-Specifications and Accessories
+8 Specifications and Accessories

 An EZ-SCREEN Type 2 System includes a compatible emitter and receiver (equal length; available separately or in pairs), and two cables.
 Mounting hardware is included with each emitter and receiver.
-Interfacing solutions include IM-T-.. modules, or redundant positively guided contactors; see Interface Modules on page 60.
+Interfacing solutions include IM-T-.. modules, or redundant positively guided contactors; see Interface Modules on page 52.